 Kristian Kaarna is a European photographer born in Finland.
 He feels at home all over the world.
-Kristian Kaarna has studied, lived and worked in international capitals throughout his adult life (Paris, Madrid, Barcelona, Helsinki, Brussels, Hong Kong).
-Today, he spends most of his time in rural Spain, taking advantage of the remote work opportunities of modern technology.
+Kristian Kaarna has studied, lived and worked in international capitals throughout his adult life (Paris, Milan, Helsinki, Madrid, Barcelona, Brussels, Hong Kong).
+Today, he spends lot of his time in rural Spain, taking advantage of the remote work opportunities of modern technology and photographing Andalusian countryside.

-Since he was a child Kristian Kaarna has dreamed of living abroad.
+Since a child Kristian Kaarna dreamed of living abroad.
 In 1989 he left Finland for Paris to study French language and culture.
-He was impressed and fascinated by the dynamism, culture, diversity and lifestyle of Parisians.
-He felt immediately at home in this big, wondrous city.
-A new circle of friends introduced him to museums, galleries, cafes, restaurants, shops and the night life.
-Through the beautiful French language and music, a new world opened up for the young man.
+He was impressed and fascinated by dynamism, culture, diversity and city lifestyle of Parisians.
+He felt right at home in this big wondrous city.
+New circle of friends introduced him to museums, galleries, cafes, restaurants, shops and night life.
+By the beautiful French language and music, the new world was opened for the young man.

-In 1993 Kristian started his journey in photography.
-He went to study at the classical photography school MJM in Paris, where he learned analogue black and white film photography and darkroom laboratory work.
-The magic won him over!
-He then studied modern techniques in Paris’s most advanced photography school, SPEOS, and became one of the first photographers studying digital processes which has changed the whole world.
+In 1993 Kristian Kaarna started his journey of the photography.
+He went to study to the classical photography school MJM in Paris where he learned analogue black and white film photography and darkroom laboratory work.
+The magic of film photography and laboratory work took over him!
+After that he continued to study modern techniques in Paris, SPEOS in the most advanced photography school.
+He was one of the first photographers studying digital processes that changed the whole world.

 STUDIO AND DARKROOM

 The magical art and science of the darkroom

 "In this era of Photoshop and instant digital imaging, it may seem futile to shoot with film or to spend hours in the darkroom printing test strips and adjusting settings to find the right exposure, contrast and colour balance for a single photograph."

 But it is magical and the time is well spent!
 In the darkroom I create extraordinarily complex and beautiful black and white photographs that are timeless."